austanss/micron/docs/STYLEGUIDE.md

 # Styling
-microCORE requires a specific styling to keep the codebase clean and consistent.
+micron's kernel requires a specific styling to keep the codebase clean and consistent.

 ## Names
 All names must be in snake_case and must be descriptive.